AdrianTJ/bookish-journey/README.md

  # COCKTAIL RECIPES MADE BY MACHINE LEARNING :cocktail: :tropical_drink: :wine_glass:

+ # 1-2.
+Objetive and Users

 Are you tired of always drinking the same drinks and cocktails?
 Would you like to drink something new but do not have time to ask your family or friends?
 A recommender system could give you some ideas!